-The Best Plant Humidifiers For Your Indoor Garden
+The 7 Best Plant Humidifiers For Your Indoor Plants

 If you’ve ever walked into a botanical garden or been fortunate enough to travel to a tropical area, you’ve been blasted by warm, humid air.
 When I first got into houseplants and tropical plants, I was shocked at how much humidity some of them needed to thrive.

 Taking care of my new plants seemed simple enough: just give them more humidity, right?
-Unfortunately, I live in an area that gets a lot of sun but doesn’t naturally have high humidity (Zone 10b).
-I also grow plants that hate high humidity as well, so I didn’t want to just increase the humidity in my garden overall.
+Unfortunately, I live in an area that gets a lot of sun but doesn’t naturally have higher humidity (Zone 10b).
+I also grow plants that hate higher humidity as well, so I didn’t want to just increase the humidity in my garden overall.

 So, what could I do for my precious plants that love bathing in humid air?